MirceaKitsune/python_raytracer/README.md

     - dist_max: Maximum ray distance, calculation stops and ray color is returned after this number of steps have been preformed.
     - terminate_hits: Random chance that sampling stops after this number of hits.
 0 disables bounces and allows direct hits only, 0.5 has a 50/50 chance of stopping at any step after the first bounce, 1 guarantees at least one bounce with no stopping, 1.5 adds a 50/50 chance of the second bounce not being stopped, 2 allows two bounces with no stopping, etc. Higher values improve performance at the cost of shorter distances and more blur for reflections.
     - terminate_dist: Probability that sampling stops earlier the further a ray has traveled.
 0 disables and lets all rays run at their full lifetime, 0.5 allows probabilistic termination to occur from halfway through a ray's life, 1 may terminate all rays but those just spawned in front of the camera.
 Improves performance but introduces noise in the distance.
     - threads: The number of threads to use for ray tracing by the thread pool, 0 will use all CPU cores.
-    - lines: Determines the screen area each thread will process.
-Divides the screen in vertical lines so the total number of jobs is `height / lines`: Should always be lower than `height`, dividing the height by this value should result in an even number.
-Low values tend to improve performance in raytracing threads at the cost of more effort on the main thread when mixing the resulting images.
+The screen is divided in vertical chunks so that each thread processes and draws a different area of the canvas, ensure `height` is larger than and equally divisible by the thread count.

 The object list is the first property that must be passed to the Window class.
 Object arguments include: